A Guide To Monte Carlo Simulation!

 Law of Large Numbers

-In repeated independent tests with the constant probability p of the population of a particular outcome in each test, the probability that the outcome occurs i.e. obtained from the samples differs from p converges to zero as the number of trials goes to infinity.
+In repeated independent tests with the constant probability p of the population of a particular outcome in each test, the probability that the outcome occurs, i.e. obtained from the samples, differs from p and converges to zero as the number of trials goes to infinity.

-It simply means that if deviations (Variance) occur from the expected behaviour (probability p), in the future these deviations are likely to be evened out by the opposite deviation.
+This simply means that if deviations (Variance) occur from the expected behaviour (probability p), the opposite deviation will likely even them out.

-Now let’s talk about an interesting incident that took place on 18 August 1913, at a casino in Monte Carlo.
-In roulette, black came up a record twenty-six times in succession, and there arose a panic to bet red (so to even out the deviation from expected behaviour)
+Now let’s talk about an interesting incident on 18 August 1913, at a casino in Monte Carlo.
+In roulette, black came up a record twenty-six times in succession, and there arose a panic to bet red (so as to even out the deviation from expected behaviour)

 Let’s analyze this situation mathematically